SimonKagstrom/lldb-msp430/README.txt

 MSP430 LLDB Debugger
 ====================

-This is an LLDB based MSP430 debugger which was developed to work with the mspdebug gdb-server (note that mspdebug can be used as a standalone debugger).
+This is an LLDB based MSP430 debugger which has been developed to work with the mspdebug gdb-server (note that mspdebug can be used as a standalone debugger).

 Check out the slides from the tutorial given at Euro LLVM Developers' Conference 2016, Barcelona:
     ... (to follow after the conference)

-In Codepley/examples you will find source code for the examples that we used in our presentation.
+In Codeplay/examples, you will find source code for the examples that we use in our presentation.
 Use them at your own risk.

 Deepak Panickal and Andrzej Warzynski, Codeplay Software